hilton/hilton.github.com/blog/_posts/2021-11-16-weblog-throwback.md

 Twenty years ago, before [blogging](https://en.wikipedia.org/wiki/Blog#History) became mainstream, posts typically had a different style to today’s various kinds of articles.
 Personal blogs with a diary style, documented their author’s online activity, linking to interesting news and newly-discovered content.
-As homage to early bloggers, and a throwback to an earlier age, this blog post collects a selection of links that I’ve been sharing with people.
+As homage to early bloggers, and a throwback to an earlier age, this blog post collects a selection of links that I’ve recently shared with people.

 ## Tech

 [Stargate Physics 101](https://archiveofourown.org/works/3673335)
 fictionalises the software testing mindset in science fiction fanfic.
-I wish there were more of this - both specifically this, and fanfic as a vehicle for other kinds of nerdery.
+I wish people would write more of this - both specifically this, and fanfic as a vehicle for other kinds of nerdery.

 [How to Remote with BRYTER](https://www.youtube.com/watch?v=SDj_i3r3YRQ&t=730s) features my employer’s pre-pandemic guide to remote working, and illustrates the things that make it the best place I’ve ever worked.